 Gastric Sleeve Revision Surgery

 If gastric sleeve surgery fails to produce adequate weight loss, many patients opt to go with the duodenal switch, or have a re-sleeve.
-Both options should work to increase amount of expected weight loss.
+Both options should work to increase the amount of expected weight loss.
 List of revisional surgeries:

 - Gastric Sleeve to Duodenal Switch

 Vertical Sleeve Gastrectomy failure can be caused by: